meta-llama/llama-stack/docs/getting_started.md

 - `name`: the name for our distribution (e.g. `8b-instruct`)
 - `image_type`: our build image type (`conda | docker`)
 - `distribution_spec`: our distribution specs for specifying API providers
-  - `distribution_type`: an unique name to identify our distribution.
-The available distributions can be found in [llama_toolchain/configs/distributions/distribution_registry](llama_toolchain/configs/distributions/distribution_registry/) folder in the form of YAML files.
-You can run `llama stack list-distributions` to see the available distributions.
   - `description`: a short description of the configurations for the distribution
   - `providers`: specifies the underlying implementation for serving each API endpoint
   - `image_type`: `conda` | `docker` to specify whether to build the distribution in the form of Docker image or Conda environment.